engroliver/student-refference/README.md

 Limitations | Future Implementations to Resolve Limitations
 ----------- | -------------
 Search function is limited to searching by name of the site and the search terms cannot have spelling errors. | Create a more comprehensive search function (allow searches through address, type of sites, etc) and to account for search terms that are misspelt.
 Some images URL provided by the data sources does not exist and would redirect the browser to an error page.
 To check if the image URL exists, a promise is used on each image URL.
-When there is a bunch of image URLs to check, the operation will take awhile to complete as the promise will wait for the response of one image URL before moving to the next.
-Hence, slowing down certain functions of the application. | Create a better method to check if the img URLs exist.
+When there is a bunch of image URLs to check, the operation will take some time to complete as the promise will wait for the response of one image URL before moving to the next.
+Hence, slowing down certain functions of the application. | Create a better method to check if the image URLs exist.
-As mentioned in the previous section, there is no backend to handle the submission request. | Create a complete web application which is able to handle the submission request and a database to store all the existing and new site entries.
+As mentioned in the previous section, there is no backend to handle the submission request. | Create a complete web application which can handle the submission request and a database to store all the existing and new site entries.
 The web application only shows the current location of the user and the other markers on the map.
 With a routing function, more value can be added to the users. | Create a routing function to allow users to plot a route between their current location and their point of interest.